labgrid-project/labgrid/doc/configuration.rst

 The example would access the serial port /dev/ttyUSB0 on the local computer with a baud rate of 115200.

+Arguments:
   - port (str): path to the serial device
   - speed (int, default=115200): desired baud rate

 Used by:
   - `SerialDriver`_